Lloyds says no political pressure for Verde deal

-LONDON Lloyds Banking Group's (LLOY.L) Chairman Win Bischoff said there had been no political pressure on the bank to sell hundreds of branches to the Co-operative Group CWSGR.UL.
+LONDON, June 18 Lloyds Banking Group's Chairman Win Bischoff said there had been no political pressure on the bank to sell hundreds of branches to the Co-operative Group.

 Bischoff was speaking to the Treasury Select Committee, which is examining the deal which was supposed to create a new competitor to Britain's established lenders, but which collapsed in April.